Kilmeri language: Phonology

 The near-high and near-low vowels are especially rare.
-Thus, Kilmeri was believed to have seven vowels until a small selection of words, such as /bi/ (pig) and /bI/ (hole) show a clear distinction between /i/ and /I/.
+Thus, Kilmeri was believed to have seven vowels until a small selection of words, such as /bi/ (pig) and /bɪ/ (hole) show a clear distinction between /i/ and /ɪ/.

 The main syllable structure is CV with two preferred syllables.

 Orthography

 The phonetic inventory easily translates into Latin letters.
 The near-low vowel uses ae and the near-high vowels use diacritics.
 Literate Kilmeri speakers much preferred the symbol p for the bilabial trill, but pp was selected to indicate two different phonemes.